Yoav666s/dnd-wiki/collections/_adventures/silentspire-manor-first-steps.md

 If the Player fails the original Strength check and then another check, let them automatically succeed on the next one.
 Once the PC successfully makes their way into the manor, read out loud the following description.

 > You walk along the path through what seems to have once been a beautiful garden, but is now a mess of weeds, thorns, and dead plants.
-Lying on the ground, you see a large griffon that appears to be sleeping peacefully.
+Curled on the ground, you see a large griffon that appears to be sleeping peacefully.

 Ask the Player to make a DC 10 Dexterity (Stealth) check if they want to avoid waking it up.
 If they fail or don't try to avoid waking it up, read aloud the following paragraph.

 > The griffon's eyes snap open, beady and black as it regards you with suspicion.
 It stands up, flapping its majestic wings in an intimidating assertion of dominance.

 ask for a DC 10 Wisdom (Animal Handling) check to put their hand forward in an attempt to pacify it.
 On success, the griffon will lower its head and press it into the PC's hand.
 On failure, the griffon will flap its wings again, making itself seem even larger.
+The PC should have rations in their backpack, prompt the Player to offer the griffon some jerky.
+The griffon will accept the offer and gently eat from the PC's hand with its beak without requiring another Wisdom (Animal Handling) check.

+Once the player pacifies the griffon, they're free to pet it and stroke its beak.
+It will stay in the wilted garden as the player continues on.

 > As you arrive at the massive front doors, you push them open.
 The morning light fills the otherwise dark, dusty interior of the foyer, and you hear a little yelp.